 Eviction due to repossession

+What happens to tenants when a property is foreclosed?
 Even if your lender has got a decree for repossession allowing them to sell your property, they cannot sell it with you in it.
 You can only be forced to move out if they also have a court order that says you have to leave the property.
 This is called a charge for removing.

 How will I know that I have to leave?

-You will usually receive a letter from your lender and/or the court asking you to leave your home before a certain time on a certain date - this is called a charge for removing.
+If your property is foreclosed on you will usually receive a letter from your lender and/or the court asking you to leave your home before a certain time on a certain date - this is called a charge for removing.
 If you have not left before the specified time and date, sheriff officers can use reasonable force to remove you from the property.

 What can the sheriff officers do?

-If your lender has been granted a decree to remove you from the property and the sheriff officers have served you a form of charge for removing.
+If your lender has been granted a decree to remove you from the foreclosed property and the sheriff officers have served you a form of charge for removing.
 Then 14 days after receiving the form, if you haven't already left the property, you can be evicted.

 There are restrictions as to when the sheriff officers can carry out the eviction.
 Evictions cannot take place on a Sunday, bank holiday or before 8 a.m or after 8 p.m.
 They are entitled to use necessary, reasonable force to enter the home and remove you and anyone else living in the accommodation.